top of page

 I think that artistic expression is much like our handwriting.
 It's just another, perhaps more personal, form of using space to communicate.
 We bring so much of ourselves into our paintings and just like our individual choice of colors, where we choose to place different elements in our paintings is a reflection of us.
 Perhaps curiosity about our natural inclination to position things and refining our particular approach will benefit our expression the most.

-In sum, the "rules" and where our eyes gravitate are worth considering when putting together a composition, but ultimately, you have to play around to find a combination that brings together the various elements of your painting in an interesting way that represents you and your vision.
+In sum, the "rules" and where our eyes gravitate are worth considering when putting together a composition, but ultimately, you have to play around to find a combination that brings together the various elements of your painting in an interesting way that represents you, your instincts, and your vision.
 The more you practice, the more intuitive the process will become!

 I hope this information was helpful.
 If you’d like to see more demos and art supply reviews, subscribe to my YouTube channel.